adamakeo/faxDocument/docs/autosens-dynamic.md

 - new.autosens.ratio = profile.sens * AF * TDD * log((BG/peak)+1) / 1800
 - New CR = (profile set CR)/(new.autosens.ratio)
-- Edge Case: if the new.autosens.ratio is greater than 1, the following formula is used: newest.new.autosens.ratio = (new.autosens.ratio - 1)/2 + 1 to make it less aggressive.

 If you find your CR changes dramatically day to day and FreeAPS X is not providing adequate bolus recommendations, you can test this feature.
 Note that FreeAPS X is already making modifications to your recommended boluses without this feature enabled.

+Note:
+If the new.autosens.ratio is greater than 1, the following formula is used to make the calculated CR less aggressive:

+- newest.new.autosens.ratio = (new.autosens.ratio - 1)/2 + 1

 ## Adjust Basal
-Dynamic ISF alone is designed only to replace the ISF formula used by autosens.
-Basal rates remain controlled solely by autosens calculations.

-Adjust
+Adjust basal introduces an alternative method of adjusting basal rates based on total daily dose (TDD).
+Turn on this setting to give basal adjustments more agility.
+If you have high variability of TDD day-to-day, keep this setting off.

+### Advanced Information
+Normally a new basal rate is set by autosens:

+- New basal profile = current basal profile * autosens.ratio

+Adjust basal replaces the autosens.ratio with basal.autosens.ratio calculated as such:

+- basal.autosens.ratio = (weighted average of TDD)/(2 week average of TDD)
+- New basal profile = current basal profile * basal.autosens.ratio

+See "Weighted Average of TDD" setting to understand how this variable is calculated.

+As an example:

+Bill has a TDD of 55 U over the last 24 hours.
+He has a 2 week TDD average of 48 U. He has set his Weighted average of TDD value in preferences at 0.7.
+His current profile basal rate is 1 U/h.

+- Weighted average of TDD = 0.7 * 55 U + 0.3 * 48 U = 52.9 U
+- basal.autosens.ratio = 52.9 U / 48 U = 1.10
+- New basal profile = 1 U/h * 1.10 = 1.10 U/h